Documents and Forms:

 1 page maximum

 Disallowed expenses include researcher salaries, food, conference travel, and capital expenditures such as computers and recording devices.
+However, reasonable amounts (up to $300) for microphones and other recording equipment will be considered with adequate justification.

 If you are applying for a Kinkade Grant and would like to be considered for an Individual Grant should you not be awarded a Kinkade Grant, provide a budget summary for both grants and indicate in the budget justification how you would scale down the Kinkade Grant budget for an Individual Grant award.